 Have you caught #FlipGridFever yet?
 If not, its time you did!
 This is arguably one of the best apps of 2017.
+What makes it great is that it is so simple.
 It has so many layers of thinking it can uncover.
 At first view – it is a video response platform – but it is so much more, so layered, and so effective in helping teachers capture rich information about student learning and growth.
 Let’s take a look…

 What is a FlipGrid?